 Important things to keep in mind before you start any renovation:

-First impressions can make or break the sale of your home, and one of the first things a potential buyer will notice is the state of your roof.
+First impressions can make or break the sale of your home, from the state of your roof to the shingles you've chosen.
 If yours is showing signs of deterioration, it’s a good idea to have a new one installed.

 "Roofs can be deal killers, so if your roof is at the end of its shelf-life then it is best to have it fixed prior to listing.: